Content warning, highlight the hidden text between the lines:

 it.
 Let me do this.

-Maxine had already stormed through the office door and into the reception area, worried eyes darting between Alicia's collection of bandages and wounds.
+Maxine had already rushed through the office door and into the reception area, worried eyes darting across Alicia's collection of bandages and wounds.
 "Good night!
 Honey, your- you're-"

 "I'm fine," Alicia insisted.

-Maxine's brow furrowed with an unamused look.
-"I'm always there to support you, hon, but it's so hard seeing you after," said Maxine, taking her coworker's hand and guiding the young woman to her seat behind the reception desk.
-The older woman squinted as she surveyed the scraped, cut, and bruised landscape of Alicia's face and neck.
+Maxine gave her an unamused look.
+"I'm always there to support you, hon, but it's so hard seeing you after," she said, taking Alicia's hand and guiding her to her seat behind the reception desk.
+The older woman squinted as she surveyed the scraped, cut, swollen, and bruised landscape of Alicia's face and neck.
 "Let me get you some ice.
 Do you need anything?"

-"Oh my God," honked Dr. Pupe from the doorway to the break room, aghast at the sight of his assistant's injuries.
+"Oh my God!" honked Dr. Pupe from the doorway to the break room, aghast at the sight of her injuries.
 "Wha- no. Not again.
 Alicia, we need to talk."

-The wrestler nodded in agreement and said, "We do.
+The wrestler nodded in agreement.
+"We do.
 This is my two weeks.
-I…" Maxine's jaw dropped slightly.
-Alicia continued, "I don't think I work here anymore."
+I…" Maxine's jaw dropped slightly as Alicia continued, "I don't think I work here anymore."

-"Oh," he replied, caught off-guard.
-There was an uncomfortable pause while the doctor found some words, "We'll, um, miss you, of course.
+"Oh," the doctor replied, allowing an uncomfortable pause to form while he found some words.
+"Well, um, we'll miss you, of course.
 Maxine, can you start on her paperwork today?"
 The office manager nodded.

-Alicia couldn't read the doctor's expression.
+Alicia couldn't read his expression.
 "If it's any consolation, you will hire someone better.
-I know I often didn't do the job well, but that's because I'm not very good at it," said Alicia, showing off the new gap in her smile.
-Dr. Pupe's double-take and a visible wince alone made Alicia want to send Tracey Roote a thank-you card.
+I know I often didn't do the job well, but that's only because I'm just not very good at it," she said, showing off the new gap in her smile.
+Dr. Pupe's double-take and the look of thinly veiled horror made Alicia want to send Tracey Roote a thank-you card.

 "I actually came out to ask if you've seen my fern," said the dentist, trying to move the conversation along to more pressing matters.
 "I bought it last year for my mother's funeral."

-The young woman froze in place, trying to act calm, natural, and unsuspicious, while also not blinking.
+Alicia froze in place, trying to act calm, natural, and unsuspicious, while also not blinking.
 "Oh.
 Is it gone?" she asked, casually darting her eyes toward the window without moving a muscle.
 "Wow, it is, yes.
 Hm."
-Moving your head up and down is the same thing as nodding, right?
+Moving your head up and down is the same as nodding, right?

 The raven-haired, pigeon-mustached dentist shook his head, dejected.
-"I couldn't throw it out just because she made a full recovery.
+"I couldn't just throw it out when she made a full recovery.
 It cost eighteen dollars."

 Dr. Pupe answered matter-of-factly, "It blocks the light."

 Breathe in, breathe out.
 She'd give him the grace of two more weeks as thanks for confirming she made the right decision.
-Alicia didn't want Pupe to think the same about her leaving.
-Was it wrong to want to feel missed?
-She answered with a shrug, "Sorry.
+Alicia answered with a shrug, "Sorry.
 Haven't seen it."

 * * * * *

-Across the desk, the trainer's rich, dark brown eyes lit up as bright as her smile, which both faded a little when she noticed the missing tooth.
-"Hey Alic- oh.
+The trainer's dark brown eyes lit up as bright as her smile, which both faded a little when she noticed Alicia's missing tooth.
+"Hey A- oh.
 You've changed."

 "Yup.
-Finally, I'm a real hockey player," Alicia replied with a smile.
+Finally, I'm a real hockey player," Alicia replied with her new smile.
 "Up until now, I had just been playing hockey."
-And then indulged her curiosity, "Are you going to be taking over the front from now on?"
+And then indulged her curiosity, "They've got you running the desk now?"

-The size of Minisha's smile told Alicia this was bigger.
-"Head trainer," said the head trainer.
-"Sab's watching me at first, but she's cool about it.
-Just between us: it was nice to feel recognized for putting in the work.
+Minisha's smile told Alicia this was bigger.
+"New head trainer," said the new head trainer.
+"Sab's watching me to start, but she's cool about it.
+Just between us, it was nice to be recognized for putting in the work.
 I've been trying to move up for years."

 "Oh my goodness!
 Congratulations!
-That's amazing!
-You're the perfect choice, Nish.
-You're going to make an awesome head trainer," said Alicia, then gestured toward the back office door.
-"I'm here to check in on Sab, but let's grab a drink sometime to celebrate!"
+Nish, that’s amazing!
+You’re going to make an awesome head trainer," said Alicia.
+She gestured toward the back office door.
+"I'm here to see Sab, but let's grab a drink sometime to celebrate!"

-"I know a great water fountain," said Minisha with a smirk.
+"I know a great water fountain," Minisha replied with a smirk.

-Wait.
-That was her line.
+That was my line.
 "Um- me?
 Good," replied Alicia.
-She didn't mind going first, "I have a question.
-What did Helene mean about champions getting to set up their own matches?"
+She didn't mind going first.
+"I have a question: what did Helene mean about champions getting to set up their own matches?"

-The rugged former champion's scarred lips turned up in a lopsided smile, "Straight to business, huh?
-The rule is championship belts have to be defended at least once every 30 days, 45 in the case of an injury. but the champion always has the right to issue challenges more frequently if she wants, with whatever match type or stipulation she wants."
+Sabrina's scarred lips turned up in a lopsided smile, "Straight to business, huh?
+The rule is championship belts have to be defended at least once every 30 days, 45 in the event of an injury, but the champion always has the right to issue challenges more frequently if she wants, with whatever match type or stipulation she wants."

 "All the belts have to be defended once every 30 days?" asked Alicia.
 Sabrina nodded.
+Alicia asked again, "All of them?"
+Sabrina nodded again with a hint of confusion on her face.
 "What about the TV Championship?
 It's been nearly a year since Black Violet put the title up."

-The confusion turned to incredulity as soon as Alicia mentioned the errant champion's name.
-"You have one match on your official record," scoffed Sabrina.
-"Quit thinking about titles.
-Think about what's going on here, now.
+Sabrina's look of confusion morphed into disbelief.
+"You have one match on your official record," she scoffed.
+"Stop thinking about titles.
+You're just getting started.
+Concentrate on here and now.
 You don't have to have your whole career all at once.
 And trust me, you don't want anything to do with Black Violet.
 Have you seen what she's capable of?"

-"Yeah," Alicia answered with a sad, knowing little nod.
-It was time for her real question, "But if a champion were to challenge me, I could say no, right?"
+"Yeah," Alicia answered with a sad little nod.
+Now for her real question.
+"But if a champion were to challenge me, I could say no, right?"

-Incredulity became exasperation.
-"Alicia, why are- no, you wouldn't have to accept the title shot," Sabrina explained as Alicia breathed a sigh of relief.
-Half a sigh.
-She didn't like the "well, technically…" look forming on the veteran's face.
-"Well, technically, I guess since it's your first year and you're on an open contract, you would have to.
+"Well, technically, since it's your first year, and you're on an open contract, you would have to.
 But that's the only exception I can think of."
-Sabrina clearly didn't know what to make of the silence and filled it with snark.
-"Aren't you already getting a title shot thanks to your new friend?" asked Sabrina.
-Alicia didn't look pleased with the way her former trainer phrased that.
+Sabrina clearly didn't know what to make of the silence and filled it with snark, "Aren't you already getting a title shot thanks to your new friend?"
+Alicia didn’t look pleased with her choice of wording.
 "Sorry.
-It's just… you chose her?"
+It's just... you chose her?"
+Sabrina asked with a sigh.

 "It's more like she chose me," said Alicia with a timid smile.